risingwavelabs/risingwave-operator/docs/general/api.md

 </em>
 </td>
 <td>
 <p>DataDirectory is the directory to store the data in the object storage.
-It is an optional field.</p>
+Defaults to hummock.</p>
 </td>
 </tr>
 <tr>